CloudFueled/aks-workshop/src/2.08 - Resource Quotas and LimitRanges/Solution/README.md

 ### ⚙️ Phase IV: Deploy a Test Pod

-Create a pod manifest `test-pod.yaml` **without resource requests or limits**
+Create a pod manifest `test-pod.yaml` **without resource requests or limits** Name it `delta-tie` and place it in the `delta-squadron` namespace.

 Then check the default values applied: